Math 449

 Letter grade at least:ABCD

 Computing.
 Students are encouraged to use MATLAB and the computers available in the Arts and Sciences Computing Center for both symbolic and numerical computations.
-There is also a free 1982 version of MatLab suitable for most of the homework assignments.
+There is a freeware alternative of MatLab, called Octave.
+It does not have the symbolic algebra functions of MatLab, but those are available within the freeware Macsyma system.

 Office Hours.
 Mondays and Wednesdays, 4-5pm, or by appointment, in Cupples I, room 105a.